trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/gadt-coq/index.md

 The common usage of "type theory" is when those types are used with a term rewrite system.
 The most famous early example is Alonzo Church's simply typed lambda calculus.
 Church's theory of types helped the formal system avoid the Kleene–Rosser paradox that afflicted the original untyped lambda calculus.
 Church demonstrated that it could serve as a foundation of mathematics and it was referred to as a **higher-order logic**.

 In **category theory**, a category is **Cartesian closed** if, roughly speaking, any morphism defined on a product of two objects can be naturally identified with a morphism defined on one of the factors.
 These categories are particularly important in mathematical logic and the theory of programming, in that their internal language is the **simply typed lambda calculus**.
-They are generalized by closed monoidal categories, whose internal language, linear type systems, are suitable for both quantum and classical computation.
+They are generalized by closed monoidal categories, whose internal language, linear type systems, is suitable for both quantum and classical computation.

  Here is an embedding of the **simply typed lambda calculus** with an arbitrary collection of base types, tuples and a fixed point combinator: